HippyHay/linked-blog-starter-md/Real Estate/Level 2/Chapter 1.md

 ## Chapter 120, Florida Statutes
 Chapter 120 is entitled **the Administrative Procedure Act** and it has to do with how regulatory agencies decide and implement agency action.

+rules for implementing agency actions, like licensure and disciplinary actions

 Chapter 120 lays out how all regulatory agencies (for example, the FREC) carry out their licensing procedures and disciplinary processes.